akade/Akade.SnippetLink/Readme.md

 designed for easier extensibility and per snippet customization.
 The included special support for importing BenchmarkDotNet results is the main reason for the library.

 > :information_source: You can use both tools in the same project.
-This one for example for importing BenchmarkDotNet results, and MarkdownSnippets if you want to have rendered links to the source files.
+Akade.SnippetLink to import BenchmarkDotNet results, and MarkdownSnippets to render links to the original source files.

 ## Features
 - Import code snippets from C# source files into Markdown files